Case Study: Strengthening ties to stakeholders

-Highlights: Speakers included the Mayor Pro Tem, a staff member to a local Member of Congress, and several school superintendents
+Speakers included the Mayor Pro Tem, a staff member to a local Member of Congress and several school superintendents.

 The event drew on the talents of children from 21st Century programs across the school district, featuring singing, cheers, ballet folklorico, poetry, hip-hop dance, steppers, Tae Kwon Do, a band performance, a fashion show and a Kung Fu presentation.
 Displays on various afterschool learning opportunities filled the mall walkways on two floors in front of the store, giving parents, the media and policy makers the chance to sample the programs' rich and diverse curriculum.
 In all, groups from 45 schools participated in the performances and displays.

 Speakers included the Mayor Pro Tem, a staff member to a local Member of Congress, and several school superintendents.
-Several local afterschool leaders and supporters received plaques, including: the local JCPenney manager for the store's support of local YMCA afterschool literacy programs; and an executive of Lockheed Martin for the company's ongoing support of Fort Worth afterschool programs.
+Several local afterschool leaders and supporters received plaques, including an executive from Lockheed Martin for the company's ongoing support of Fort Worth afterschool programs.